shivamjha1998/voice-meeting-spec-generator/README.md

 docker compose up -d
 ```

+> **Note**: To run multiple meeting monitors simultaneously, use: `docker compose up -d --scale bot=5`.
+This runs 5 instances of the bot container.

+Since we are on macOS, we must run the bot locally because Docker on macOS runs inside a Linux VM and cannot access the host's system audio devices (BlackHole) or local browser profile.

-Then stop the bot container (we'll run it locally):
+Stop the bot container (to run it locally):

 ```bash
 docker compose stop bot